arkency/posts/posts/2021-04-22-zeitwerk-based-autoload-and-workarounds-for-single-file-many-classes.md

 The limitation is [known](https://github.com/fxn/zeitwerk/issues/51) and [described](https://edgeguides.rubyonrails.org/upgrading_ruby_on_rails.html#one-file-one-constant-at-the-same-top-level) in the migration guide.

-What are your options when you have similar code structure and intend to migrate to Rails 6.1?
+What are your options when you have similar code structure and intend to migrate beyond Rails 6.1?

 #### Multiple classes in a single file sharing a common namespace